 You know that DIY advice about measuring twice and cutting once?
 Count twice, stitch once has to be the needlepoint equivalent.

-I used the little clip on light to read the chart for the border and counted five threads across.
-The border stitches are all the sam so once one was in a made more.
+I used a little clip-on light to read the chart for the border and counted five threads across.
+The border stitches are all the same, so once one was made, I stitched more.
 I counted (several times) the number of units in an area’s side and got those right.

 I only realized my mistake when the striped block in the corner was wider than the charted block, which is the correct size.
 Finally, I went back and looked at the border chart and found out it was four threads across, not five.